raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Query Parameters in a Query String

 The **queryParameters** node specifies the set of query parameters from which the query string is composed.
 When applying the restrictions defined by the API, processors MUST regard the query string as a set of query parameters according to the URL encoding format.
-The value of the queryParameters node is a [properties declaration](#property-declarations) object, as is the value of the properties object of a type declaration.
+The value of the queryParameters node is a [properties declaration](#property-declarations) object, which is also the value of the properties object of a type declaration.
 Each property in this declaration object is referred to as a **query parameter declaration**.
 Each property name specifies an allowed query parameter name.
-A trailing question mark (`?`) in a property name MAY be used to indicate that said query parameter is optional.
+A trailing question mark (`?`) in a property name MAY be used to indicate that a query parameter is optional.
 Each property value specifies the query parameter value type as the name of a type or an inline type declaration.

 If a query parameter declaration specifies an array type for the value of the query parameter, processors MUST allow multiple instances of that query parameter in the request or response.
 In this case, the type of the elements of the array MUST be applied as the type of the value of query parameter instances.